All volunteers are trained with 40 hours of horticultural classes and return 40 hours of volunteer service in Blount County.

 To obtain the Extension Master Gardeners Certificate: 40 hours of volunteer service in addition to attending the classes is required.
 Once the certificate has been achieved (the second year of service), the volunteer hours requirement to maintain Master Gardener certification and BCMG membership is 25 hours a year.

-There are nineteen Interns enrolled in the BCMG General Training Course for 2019.
-In February, as the course approached the halfway point of the 12-week series, the Interns enjoyed a lecture on Chapter 8 - Woody Ornamentals from Mark Sharp, former MG and owner of "My Personal Gardener”.
+There were nineteen Interns enrolled in the BCMG General Training Course for 2019.
+As the course approached the halfway point of the 12-week series, the Interns enjoyed a lecture on Chapter 8 - Woody Ornamentals from Mark Sharp, former MG and owner of "My Personal Gardener”.
 Click HERE for pictures!

 Sharp also covered a section on new shrubs that have been introduced to the market over the past several years and gave a demonstration on proper pruning techniques.
 Later, during the session, Sharp’s son Stan Sharp, also from "My Personal Gardener", led a timely discussion and demonstration of proper shrub planting and covered the use of organic products in the landscape.

-The Interns have completed a lot of the basics - Intro to Botany, Soil Sciences and Water Management, Plant Pathology, Tennessee Vegetation and Flora and have been to the UT Gardens Greenhouse for a session on seed starting.
-All students have also completed indoctrination in the MG Program and Volunteer Guidelines and most have already joined our local Blount County Master Gardener Association.
-Interns have also enjoyed an opportunity to begin that all important volunteer time by attending the pruning demo and work day at the Maryville College’s Fruit Tree Grove.
+The Interns completed a lot of the basics - Intro to Botany, Soil Sciences and Water Management, Plant Pathology, Tennessee Vegetation and Flora and have been to the UT Gardens Greenhouse for a session on seed starting.
+All students also completed indoctrination in the MG Program and Volunteer Guidelines.
+Interns enjoyed an opportunity to begin that all important volunteer time by attending the pruning demo and work day at the Maryville College’s Fruit Tree Grove.

-An application is available at the link below, or you can obtain one at the Blount County Extension office located at 1219 McArthur Road, Maryville, TN, 37804
+When the class is offered, applications are at the link below, or you can obtain one at the Blount County Extension office located at 1219 McArthur Road, Maryville, TN, 37804